brjon/Cleaning_Data/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject

-The inputs for the script are:
+The inputs for the script are :

 1.  'features.txt': List of all features- used for variable descriptions
 2.  'activity_labels.txt': Links the class labels (activity id number) with their activity name.